ssrathi/gogit/README.md

 This project is part of a learning exercise to implement a subset of "git" commands.
-It can be used to create and maintain git objects, such as blobs, trees, commits, branches and tags.
+It can be used to create and maintain git objects, such as blobs, trees, commits, references and tags.

 [<img src="https://asciinema.org/a/331278.svg" alt="demo" width="400" height="240"/>](https://asciinema.org/a/331278?speed=2&autoplay=1&t=8)